tadpol/tadpol.github.com/projects/_posts/2015-02-26-CICO_NodeRed.markdown

 layout: default
 created: "2015-02-26T07:57"
 title: "Coffee In Coffee out with Node-RED"
-tagline: "Putting my {coffee mug} online"
+tagline: "Getting the {coffee mug data} into the cloud"
 date: "2015-02-26T07:57"
 thickbox: true
 ---